Just how dirty is your dirt?

 The boom in housing construction, accelerated by the pandemic, has led to more displaced soil needing relocation, and the DEC has seen a regular flow of construction and demolition debris into this region over the last decade, particularly from New York City, DEC spokesperson Wendy Rosenbach said.

-Although not all construction and demolition debris is unlawful, the DEC’s Southern District Solid Waste Task Force recently deployed a team of Division of Law Enforcement members of the Bureau of Environmental Crimes Investigations and Division of Material Management staff to scrutinize the situation.
+Although not all construction and demolition debris is unlawful, the DEC’s Southern District Solid Waste Task Force recently deployed a team to scrutinize the situation.
 Task Force members discovered unlawful disposal of solid waste at eight sites throughout Westchester, Orange, Ulster, and Sullivan counties.
 The investigations resulted in 600 Notices of Violation to trucking companies, drivers, dirt brokers, and property owners.

 In addition to creating water table related hazards, solid waste contributes to climate change, generating methane as it decays in landfills, and nitrous oxide during combustion.
 This blend of hazards has prompted the DEC to propose new solid waste regulations, including tightening restrictions on what can be reused and how fill materials are stored.